Systematic Survey of the Correlation between Northern HECR Events and SDSS Galaxies: Data Samples and Statistical Method

 \section{Data Samples and Statistical Method}

-\subsection{Sample of Highest Energy Cosmic Rays}
+\subsection{Sample of highest energy cosmic rays}

-We adopt the AGASA data published in Ref. \cite{hayashida00} as a sample of HECR events observed in the northern hemisphere.
-We have two reasons why we use this sample: (i) that the AGASA data is the largest sample in the northern sky in which the energy and arrival direction of each event are published and (ii) the AGASA is a ground array whose directional dependence of the aperture is easier to estimate analytically than that of fluorescence telescopes like High Resolution Fly's Eye (HiRes).
+As a sample of HECR events detected in the northern sky, the AGASA events listed in Ref.~\citen{hayashida00} are adopted.
+The AGASA event is the largest HECR sample detected in the northern sky in which the energy and arrival direction of each event are published.
+Although the total exposure of the HiRes is larger than that of the AGASA, the HiRes has not published the properties of each event.
+In addition, the AGASA is a ground array, and therefore its duty cycle is approximately 100\%.
+This fact allows us to estimate the directional dependence of its aperture analytically.

-That event sample consists of 57 events with energies above $4 \times 10^{19}$ eV in the energy-scale of the AGASA, 8 events out of which are so-called {\it super-GZK} events \cite{takeda98} which mean that their energies are larger than the energy of a spectral cutoff ($\sim 10^{20}$ eV) predicted from interactions with cosmic microwave background (CMB) photons (Greisen-Zatsepin-Kuz'min (GZK) cutoff; \cite{greisen66,zatsepin66}).
-Since these super-GZK events are difficult to be simply produced by astrophysical scenarios, their origin have often been proposed in beyond standard model physics (for a review, see Ref. \cite{bhattacharjee00}).
-An astrophysical solution is the existence of their sources within several tens of Mpc which is comparable with the energy-loss length of photopion production of HECRs in CMB.
-Although the GZK steepening of HECR spectrum is not observed by the HiRes \cite{abbasi08} and PAO \cite{abraham08b} and is a problem itself, we simply assume that all events are of astrophysical origin in this study to use this sample and analyze them.
+The AGASA sample consists of 57 events with energies above $4 \times 10^{19}$ eV.
+These events are distributed in the sky of $-10^{\circ} \leq \delta \leq 80^{\circ}$, where $\delta$ is the declination of the arrival direction of each cosmic ray.
+8 events out of the 57 events have energies above $10^{20}$ eV, which lead to the extension of cosmic ray spectrum beyond the predicted GZK cutoff.\cite{takeda98} \ The excess events over the GZK cutoff have sometimes been thought to originate from new physics beyond the standard model (see Ref. \citen{bhattacharjee00} for a review), but the HiRes and PAO have recently reported HECR spectra with a GZK-like feature,\cite{abbasi08,abraham08b} \ which indicate astrophysical origin of HECRs.
+Although the reason of the excess events is still unclear, we assume that all the AGASA events are of astrophysical origin and use them in this paper.

-\subsection{Sample of Galaxies}
+\subsection{Sample of galaxies}